Jesuit Terms T

 The stages of Jesuit formation

 The fourth stage of a Jesuit's formation and education consisting of 3 years of theological studies and supervised ministry leading to the professional degree of Master of Divinity (M.Div.) and in a 4th year study for an advanced master's degree or further ministerial work.
 Ordination, for those going on to priesthood, usually takes place after the third year.
 In contrast to the practice before Vatican Council II, the Jesuit brother now goes through the same stages pursued by a "scholastic" (one headed to priesthood), with minimal adjustment because he won't be ordained.

-The examination of the nature of God, God's relation to the world, and rational inquiry into religious questions.
+The examination of the nature of God, God's relation to the world, and other religious questions.
 The word "theology" comes from two Greek words that combined mean "the study of God."

 A Resource from the Xavier University Library

 Why Study God?: The Role of Theology at a Catholic University by John Cavadini, Ph.D .

 Traub, George (1936- )

 George W. Traub has spent more than 40 years in Jesuit education and more than 30 years fostering a greater understanding of its distinctive mission.
 In the early 1990s he was one of the nine founders of the national network that became the Mission & Identity Conference of the Association of Jesuit Colleges & Universities (AJCU).
 Currently he is Jesuit Scholar in the Center for Mission & Identity at Xavier University.